phenotypic/homebridge-web-boiler/examples/OpenTherm/README.md

 ## Notes

 - You can request `/diag` (diagnostics) from the NodeMCU via `curl` in order to receive more detailed information
+- May consider switching from PID to TPI (Time Proporcional and Integral) in the future - more efficient because it calculates boiler run times on the fly based on mathematical integrals (read more [here](https://salus-controls.eu/2021/03/07/learn-about-heating-control-algorithms/))